 Noel Michaels handicaps the Belmont Stakes and California Chrome’s chances.

-NBC analyst Mike Battaglia joins Ed and Steve to talk the Kentucky Derby and the upcoming Preakness Stakes.
+NBC analyst Mike Battaglia joined Ed and Steve to talk about the upcoming Belmont Stakes.

 Horse racing announcer Larry Collmus on California Chrome’s run to the triple crown at Belmont on Saturday.

 Armen Keteyian joined Ed and Steve to talk about the use of drugs in horse racing.